Ranked #20 online MBA worldwide

 Andrew is based out of Hong Kong as a clinical psychologist and workplace facilitator.
 Andrew has significant experience working with multidisciplinary teams to deliver integrated and effective interventions.
 He is passionate about helping workplaces and individuals respond to relatively common mental health challenges, such as anxiety, stress and depression, and uses a combination of evidence-based techniques for addressing a range of psychological, emotional, relationship, work and/or academic-related problems and challenges.

-You must attend all webinars, plus a pre-viewing of a one-hour recorded webinar each week.
-All webinars will be delivered from 6–8pm.
+You must attend all webinars to record a pass mark, plus a pre-viewing of a one-hour recorded webinar each week.

 Following the masterclass, you will also have access to a series of additional support options to help them apply and embed key learnings back in the workplace.
 This includes: